4.28.4 Higher Education Assistance

 If the youth is committed (includes extended or reinstated): The SSW:

-3. Will notify the ILS when a youth is requesting education assistance to complete a vocational training program.
+4. Notifies the ILS when a youth is requesting education assistance to complete a vocational training program.
 Requests for education assistance should only be submitted to the Division of Administration and Financial Management (DAFM) by the Chafee program administrator.

 The ILS: